AitoDotAI/aito-examples/traffic-violations/README.md

 How to recreate the traffic violations demo.

-## Useful links and documents

-The complete API-docs for Aito are available here: [https://aito.ai/docs/api](https://aito.ai/docs/api)

-A more comprehensive tutorial for using Aito can be found here: [https://github.com/AitoDotAI/aitoai-tutorial](https://github.com/AitoDotAI/aitoai-tutorial)

 ## Downloading the data

 Data used in this example is [traffic violations data from Maryland](https://catalog.data.gov/dataset/traffic-violations-56dda).